 If you’re planning to spend the night in Lindos before continuing your trip around the island, don’t miss dinner with a view over the Acropolis and the sea.

 Lardos is another coastal resort you can visit before moving on to your next stop.
-The beach is gorgeous, and spending some time, there can be a relaxing break and offer some free time to swim and sunbathe.
+The beach is gorgeous, and spending some time there is an opportunity for a relaxing break.
+It offers some free time to swim and sunbathe.

 Day 5 & 6: Monolithos & Prasonisi